fschuch/fschuch.com/content/project/aprenda.py/index.en.md

 ---
 title: Aprenda.py
-summary: It is a STEM initiative that teaches Python coding applied to problem-solving, specially designed for engineering students *(Content in Portuguese)*.
+summary: It is a STEM initiative that teaches Python coding applied to problem-solving, specially designed for engineering students.
 tags:
 - Python
 date: "2019-07-19"

-# Optional external URL for project (replaces project detail page).
-external_link: "www.fschuch.com/project/aprenda.py/"

 image:
   caption: